How to Pair Level 3 Plates with Soft Body Armor Effectively

 Is steel or ceramic better for Level 3 plates?

 Lighter ceramic plates and less spalling make them the preferred alternative.
-Steel plates are heavier and more resistant but risk spalling if not coated properly.
+Steel plates are heavier and more durable, but risk spalling if not properly coated.